-The written retirement income plan makes it possible to map a route mapped like a GPS navigation system.
+The written retirement income plan makes it possible to map a turn-by-turn route, like using a GPS navigation system.
 You put in coordinates for your destination, and then the system tells you turn by turn how to best navigate to your destination.
 This allows you to make decisions that most efficiently leverage your resources.

 From time to time roadblocks occur.
 Slow traffic, road construction, or an accident may call for the GPS to recalculate a more optimal route.

 Our computer aided retirement design program is our GPS navigation system.
 It allows us to map out a route together, spot potential roadblocks, and then provide guidance on how to maneuver around the obstacles to conserve fuel and avoid delays.
 After all, we want to get you to your destination in the most enjoyable manner possible without running out of resources.

 However, the GPS is utterly useless unless we have coordinates to input.
 No destination, no route, no guidance.
 It’s “vacation” without any direction.
 You going north, south, east, or west?
 To the beach, to the mountains, to the big city, or to the country?

 Your retirement accounts are not a guide or a set of principles on how to use the resources most efficiently in order to maximize your life’s enjoyment and fulfillment.
 It’s just fuel for the trip.

 Have a sit-down discussion with your advisor, spouse, and anyone else impacted by your decisions.
 Openly discuss questions about your vision of the future.

 Ask good philosophical questions about your desired lifestyle.